JoeProAI/Followlytics/SOCIAL_MEDIA_POSTS.md

 **How it works:**
 1. Enter any X username
 2. Export completes in 2-5 minutes
-3. Get CSV/JSON/Excel + Grok AI presentation
+3. Get CSV/JSON/Excel + Grok presentation

 **Pricing:**
 Small accounts: $2.99-$4.99